Suryansh01Mishra/SuryanshMishra_Assignment4/README.md

 # Files, Exceptions, and Errors in Python.

-I learn file handlind and exception handling in tutedude module 10.
+I learn file handlind and exception handling in tutedude python course module 10.

 # Task 1
 ===========